shabnammirzoeva/Sprint-Planning-Notes/README.md

 - <strike> [IN PROGRESS]  FE: new temp UI for internal AaaS #350.
 It is an on-going project & will take several weeks to complete.</strike>
 - [IN PROGRESS] SE: generate the excel invoice for Skatteverket #391.
 Backend implementation is complete, just need to determine correct values in few of the fields in the excel invoice.
 Awaiting for a response from SE team regarding those fields.
 - [IN PROGRESS] Test: Paypal Activation #162.
 First round of successful tests completed.
-Plan to run one round of additional tests mid-this week before closing the ticket.
+Plan to run one round of additional tests mid-this week before closing the ticket.Didn't have time to pick it up in W20.
 - [IN PROGRESS] Better Tracking of Payment Failures (Phase 1 of Resillient Schedulling) #81